apache/couchdb/src/docs/src/csrt/index.rst

 -------------------------------------

-    Now let us continue with another example, this time demonstrating the use of the `csrt:proc_window/3` in a remsh, as one would do with `recon:proc_window/3` to get an idea of heavy active procesess in the system.
+    Now let us continue with another example, this time demonstrating the use of the `csrt:proc_window/3` in a `remsh`, as one would do with `recon:proc_window/3` to get an idea of heavy active processes in the system.
 Normally one would run something like `recon:proc_window(reductions, 5, 5000).` to list the top 5 most active processes over the next five seconds, sorted by delta on the reductions count of that process.
 Essentially `recon:proc_window` takes